 Keeping groups of guests apart / keeping distance

 The restaurants and bars are closed to external guests according to the latest regulations.
-This applies from 22 December until 22 January 2021.
+This applies from 22 December until End of February 2021.
 The restaurants may remain open exclusively for hotel guests.

 • There is a curfew for hotel guests from 22:00 to 06:00.

 • A maximum of 4 guests per table and group of guests in catering establishments and bars is allowed, and a maximum of 2 households, with the exception of families with children.

 • Dance halls and discotheques will remain closed until further notice.

 • Singing is prohibited outside the family circle and compulsory school, both outdoors and indoors.
 Professional singers are still allowed to sing.

 • The head of department or deputy controls the minimum distance of 1.5 meters between the guests.